top of page

 Frequency Response of Displacement, Velocity and Acceleration

-To make it easier and for transferable results it is better to use the frequency response representation.
-For the moment we only consider the amplitude response i.e. the ratio of the output amplitude to the input amplitude as a function of the frequency.
+For the moment we only consider the amplitude response i.e. the ratio of the output amplitude with respect to the input amplitude as a function of the frequency.

 Displacement Frequency Response